polyformproject/commercial.polyformproject.org/terms.md

 ## Software Copyright License

-The vendor grants the customer and each authorized user a standard license for any copyrights in covered versions of the software that the vendor can license, to copy, install, back up, and use of the software as allowed by this agreement.
+The vendor grants the customer and each authorized user a standard license for any copyrights in the software that the vendor can license, to copy, install, back up, and use of the software as allowed by this agreement.

 ## Software Patent License

-The vendor grants the customer and each authorized user a standard license for any patents can license or becomes able to license, to use the software as allowed by this agreement.
+The vendor grants the customer and each authorized user a standard license for any patents the vendor can license or becomes able to license, to use the software.

 ## Documentation Copyright License